Österreichisches Wörterbuch: History

-At that time, only six years after World War II, Austria was still under allied administration and the Austrian civilian government tried to cut political ties to Germany, including cultural and linguistic reminiscences to the former Nazi regime.
-The creation of the Austrian dictionary has to be assessed under these circumstances.
-The annexation of Austria into Greater Germany in 1938 had also brought a unified official standard form of the German language, that was now revised by referring to pre-war Austrian standards and by including local vocabulary originating from Austro-Bavarian dialects, especially but not exclusively typical Viennese terms.

 The Austrian dictionary hence defined the Austrian form of Standard German, making it official and obligatory for use in schools and in public administration.
 For private persons, the business correspondence of companies, publishing houses and newspapers it remained an orthographic recommendation.

-Since then it was republished and expanded in numerous editions, that were each published in three different versions: a reduced version for primary schools (Volksschule), a medium sized version for high schools (Hauptschule, Gymnasium) and a full version for the general public.
+Since then ÖWB was republished and expanded regularly, first under Krassnigg, from the mid-1959s until 1975 under the editorship of Otto Langbein, who was followed by Ernst Pacolt.
+As of the 1980s, three different versions have been available: a reduced version for primary schools (Volksschule), a medium sized version for high schools (Hauptschule, Gymnasium) and a full version for the general public.
 The 35th edition from 1979 was considerably expanded in the listed vocabulary and with the 39th edition from 2001 the reformed German orthography was adopted.
 This new standardized orthography, that was determined by an international group of experts from Germany, Switzerland and Austria, led to considerable debates and refusal in Austria.
 Most newspapers switched to the reformed orthography but some later revoked their decisions and now use either the old version or a separate in-house orthography (Hausrechtschreibung).

 The Austrian dictionary remained with the reformed orthography, only at terms that are differently pronounced in Austria, the orthography differs from the German standard.
 Nevertheless the ÖWB still includes a considerable amount of unique vocabulary, that was even expanded in the newest 40th edition.